House Democrats Hope to Pass Funding Bill to Avert Shutdown

 It also finances the possible transition to a new administration if Joe Biden wins the White House and would stave off an unwelcome COVID-caused increase in Medicare Part B premiums for outpatient doctor visits.

-“We do prefer additional farm aid in the CR,” said Trump economic adviser Larry Kudlow.
-“Most of all we want a clean CR to keep the government open.”

-Senate Majority Leader Mitch McConnell, R-Ky., took to Twitter to say the temporary funding bill “shamefully leaves out key relief and support that American farmers need."

-Congressional aides close to the talks had depicted the farm provision as a bargaining chip to seek comparable wins for Democrats, but House Speaker Nancy Pelosi's requests for provisions related to the Census and funding for states to help them carry out elections this fall were denied by GOP negotiators.
+Congressional aides close to the talks had depicted the farm provision as a bargaining chip to seek comparable wins for Democrats, but Pelosi's requests for provisions related to the Census and funding for states to help them carry out elections this fall were denied by GOP negotiators.

-Pelosi appears to be calculating that Republicans controlling the Senate would have little choice but to accept it.
-Legislation requires Democratic votes to pass the Senate, but McConnell retains the right to structure Senate votes that could make Democrats, especially those from farm country, uncomfortable, or even put them in the position of filibustering the measure and risking blame for any ensuing shutdown.

 In the past, both Democrats and Republicans have sought to use government funding deadlines and must-past temporary funding bills as leverage to try to win concessions elsewhere on Washington's agenda.
 Such efforts invariably fail.